 There are numerous paper to PDF scanners on App Store, notably Scanner Pro, Adobe Scan, iScanner, Tiny Scanner, Evernote Scannable, etc. Other apps like Dropbox or Google Drive, can also help us scan documents using our devices camera.
-With the release of iOS 13, you can now directly scan a document right from the stock Files app.
-No third-party scanner app required.
+With the release of iOS 13, you can now directly scan a document to PDF using iPhone without any third-party scanner apps.
+In this quick guide, we will show you how to use the stock Files app to scan documents to PDF without third-party scanner app.

 Position the document in view.
 When the document is perfectly placed, it will be scanned automatically.
 If not, tap the circular capture button on the phone screen bottom to take the shot manually.
 Then drag near corners to adjust and select the area you want to keep.
 Choose Retake if you don’t like the current scan and do it again.
 Choose Keep Scan to scan the next page.
 Repeat the process to scan additional pages until you finish scanning all pages or documents.
 Tap Save button, the scanned pages will be saved into a PDF file in the current folder in Files app.